Coborn Road railway station

-Coborn Road was a railway station in Old Ford, east London, 2 mi 28 chain down the main line from Liverpool Street.
-It was opened on 1 February 1865 in what was then in Bow by the Great Eastern Railway (GER) with the name Old Ford.
+Coborn Road was a railway station in Bow, east London, 2 mi 28 chain down the main line from Liverpool Street.
+It was opened on 1 February 1865 by the Great Eastern Railway (GER) with the name Old Ford.
 It had two platforms and the station buildings were located at the London End on Coborn Road itself.

 History

 The GER renamed the station as Coborn Road on 1 March 1879.
 When the line was quadrupled between James Street (near Globe Road & Devonshire Street railway station), two new platforms were built on the north side of the existing line and slightly to the west replacing a couple of sidings.
 The second station was opened on 2 December 1883 at which time its name was changed again, to Coborn Road for Old Ford; it kept this name for the remainder of its life.
 It had two passenger entrances in Coborn Road and Grove Road.

 As part of a widespread policy during the First World War of closing inner-city stops on the London main lines, the station closure was announced for 22 May 1916.
 The closure was not popular and on 17 May 1916 a protest meeting chaired by the then Mayor of the Metropolitan Borough of Poplar took place at Bow Baths Hall.
 This made little difference and the station duly closed on 22 May and reopened on 5 May 1919.

 After the grouping of 1923 operation of the station passed to the London and North Eastern Railway (LNER).

 During World War 2 on 13 June 1944, the bridge across Grove Road (immediately south of the station) was hit by one of the first V-1 flying bomb attacks.
 All lines were closed but within 36 hours, engineers had installed a temporary bridge and the line re-opened for traffic.